-Steven Blockmans is Head of EU foreign policy and Head of Institutional Affairs at CEPS.
+Steven Blockmans is Co-Director of Research, Head of EU Foreign Policy and Head of Institutional Affairs at CEPS.
 He is also a Professor of EU External Relations Law and Governance at the University of Amsterdam.

 He is the author of The Obsolescence of the European Neighbourhood Policy (Rowman & Littlefield 2017) and Tough Love: the EU’s relations with the Western Balkans (Asser Press 2007).
 He served as rapporteur of Task Forces on More Union in European Defence chaired by Javier Solana (2015) and Regroup and Reform: Towards a More Responsive and Effective European Union (2017).
 He has (co-)edited more than 15 volumes, including The EU’s Role in Global Governance (Oxford University Press 2013), Differentiated Integration in the EU: From the Inside Looking Out (CEPS 2014) and research handbooks on EU Institutional Law (Edward Elgar 2016) and The EU’s Common Foreign and Security Policy (Edward Elgar 2018).